 How much light and warmth does the plant need?

 The Monstera Deliciosa will tolerate shade and low humidity.
 It doesn’t like it to be too hot so avoid any spots that have direct sunshine!
 Pop him in your living room or kitchen.
 He likes to be in a light spot and will tolerate most temperatures.
 He is super easy to look after, this makes them such a popular houseplant.
-Bear in mind, if you have a bit of a chillier house or are just a bit more cold-blooded, then bear in mind low temperatures can reduce growth.
+Bear in mind, if you have a bit of a chillier house or are just a bit more cold-blooded, then remember that low temperatures can reduce growth.

 What care does a Monstera Deliciosa need?

 You’ll be pleased to hear that this isn’t a high maintenance plant.
 Providing care for the Swiss Cheese Plant is easy, which makes it a great plant for first-time owners.
 Water them just once a week and water from the base.
 It is best to pop them in a sink with water and let them soak for 30 minutes.
 If the soil looks damp, let it dry out a little before adding more water.
 To keep the leaves lovely and green, we’d also recommend feeding him with plant feed every couple of months.
 This shouldn’t be needed for the first 3-6 months.

 The leaves are a beautiful glossy dark green heart shape – keep them shiny with a quick wipe of a damp cloth once a month.